 Find below complete policy content or download the official directive.

-To ensure the Police Division fills vacant positions with the best qualified applicants without regard to race, color, sex, religion, national origin, age, or disability.
+To ensure the Police Division fills vacant positions with the best qualified applicants without regard to race, color, religion, national origin, pregnancy, childbirth or related medical conditions, age, marital status, disability, sexual orientation, gender identity, or status as a veteran, or any other characteristic protected by

 A. The Commander, Personnel shall act as the Police Division’s liaison with the County Human Resource Department and will seek and utilize their assistance and expertise in recruiting efforts by participating in organized recruiting programs with them at community organizations, high schools, colleges, and other centers of higher learning.

-B. The County Human Resource Job Vacancy List, County Job Line, and the Police Division Recruiter will be utilized to announce vacancies to interested individuals and community service organizations.
+B. The Police Division Recruiter, in partnership with the Division’s Office of Public Affairs, will announce vacancies to interested individuals and community service organizations.

 C. Contacts with other organizations, key leaders, and community service organizations will be shared with the County Human Resource Department and invitations to participate in Law Enforcement Recruiting programs will be extended to them.